 Business address (this won’t be displayed)

-Optional public business information, such as a customer-facing business address, phone number and social media profiles
+Optional public business information, such as a customer-facing business address and phone number and social media profiles

-Venmo can usually verify a business name, address and EIN automatically.
+Venmo can usually verify a business’s name, address and EIN automatically.
 If not, Venmo will ask you to send verification documentation.

 You should note a few things here:

-If you’re not verified automatically, you can start using your business profile, but there will be limitations on your bank account transfers.
+If you’re not verified automatically, you can start using your business profile.
+However, there will be limitations on your bank account transfers.

 You can create only one business profile.

-Venmo and Venmo for Business are currently available only for United States residents with U.S. bank accounts.
+Venmo and Venmo for Business are currently available only to U.S. residents with U.S. bank accounts.

 Did You Know?

-Unlike credit card processors, Venmo for Business has no approval process, making it an excellent option for startups and very small businesses.
+Unlike credit card processors, Venmo for Business has no approval process, so it's an excellent option for startups and very small businesses.

 Pros and cons of using Venmo for Business

-When deciding if your business should get a Venmo business profile and accept Venmo payments, consider Venmo’s upsides and downsides.
+When you’re deciding if your business should get a Venmo business profile and accept Venmo payments, consider these upsides and downsides.

 Venmo for Business pros